lowprofil3/Plaintext-Online/README.md

 PlainText Online is a text-forward massively multiplayer RPG set in a persistent, modern city.
 The world operates like a living terminal — players clock in to jobs, grind reputation, build up assets, and chatter in plaintext.

-This repository currently houses a lightweight prototype of the core backend concepts:

-- Username + password authentication handled by Supabase.
-- Automatic player provisioning with starting cash, stats, and assets.
-- Deterministic stat regeneration for energy and focus over real-world time.
-- A TypeScript foundation ready to wire into a terminal-inspired UI or API layer.
+This repository now contains two complementary experiences:

+- **Next.js web client** that visualises the operator dashboard in a sleek terminal-inspired interface.
+- **Domain + services layer** that models players, assets, and stat regeneration while wiring into Supabase for persistence.

 ## Getting started